Kaabachi/project-ada/README.md

 Explore the relationship between words in review, for example see that "poisoning" mostly comes with other words in order to construct a dictionary that describes food poisoning.

 Is it possible to match the outbreak cases with the reviews and explore the possibility of discovering new restaurants affected by the epidemia ?
-Study the feasability of such study.
+Study the feasability of such approach.

 Try to detect unreported outbreaks.